pfsense/docs/source/certificates/dh-parameters.rst

 certificates or keys are.
 There is no need to import an existing set of DH parameters because generating new parameters is a better practice.

-pfSense ships with a default set of DH parameter files so that new firewalls do not have to spend significant CPU resources to build them when they are needed.
+pfSense® software ships with a default set of DH parameter files so that new firewalls do not have to spend significant CPU resources to build them when they are needed.
 These pre-generated parameters are stored in */etc/dh-parameters.*.
 Selecting a specific length in the GUI will use the DH parameter set from the corresponding file.
 These DH parameters are not stored in config.xml.